Role Availability | Read-Only | Investigator | Analyst | Manager |

 Before creating an orchestration rule, it is necessary to understand what an orchestration rule is, the different orchestration rules you can create, and how an orchestration rule operates.
 See Orchestration Rules Workflow and Orchestration Rules Best Practices before creating an orchestration rule.

-There are two ways of creating an orchestration rule:
+There are two ways to create an orchestration rule:

 When orchestration rules are active, USM Anywhere inspects and validates them to show you how well the rule is working.
 Be sure to check your rule's validation, and make recommended or necessary changes to optimize the rule based on the validation status.
 See Orchestration Rule Validation for more information.